-From the glass lift, walk along the Circular Quay promenade toward the Opera House.
+From the glass lift, walk along the Circular Quay promenade toward the Sydney Opera House.

 Circular Quay is where it all began.

-In 1788, Governor Philip arrived with 11 ships to establish a British convict colony at was then mud flats.
+In 1788, Governor Phillip arrived with 11 ships to establish a British convict colony at was then mud flats.

 Circular Quay is the heart of Sydney if not Australia.
 To one side is the World Heritage Sydney Opera House and on the other side is the Sydney Harbour Bridge.
 The two most recognizable icons of Australia.

-Wanting to get in good with the boss back home, Governor Philip named the cove Sydney after the British Home Secretary, Lord Sydney.
+Wanting to get in good with the boss back home, Governor Phillip named the cove Sydney after the British Home Secretary, Lord Sydney.

 As you walking along the promenade, you might notice a few things.

 The first being Circular Quay isn’t really circular.
 The quay was originally, and more accurately, called Semi-Circular Quay but, in true Aussie fashion, it has since been shortened.